bellons91/personal-tech-notes/azure/Azure Authentication/Microsoft Authentication Library.md

 ---
-tags: az-204, azure, identity, authentication
+tags:
+  - az-204
+  - azure
+  - identity
+  - authentication
+  - MicrosoftEntra
+aliases:
+  - MSAL
 ---

-# Microsoft Authentication Library (MSAL)

 The Microsoft Authentication Library (MSAL) enables developers to acquire tokens from the Microsoft identity platform in order to authenticate users and access secured web APIs.

-MSAL gives you many ways to get tokens, with a consistent API for many platforms.
+MSAL gives you many ways to get #tokens, with a consistent API for many platforms.
 Using MSAL provides the following benefits:

 - No need to directly use the OAuth libraries or code against the protocol in your application.
 - Acquires tokens on behalf of a user or on behalf of an application (when applicable to the platform).